Will Ferrell: 2011–2019: Career expansion

 In 2015, he starred in the buddy comedy Get Hard and the comedy Daddy's Home, with the latter reuniting him and The Other Guys co-star Mark Wahlberg.
-He reprised his role, Jacobim Mugatu, in the Zoolander sequel, Zoolander 2 (2016).
+He reprised his role as Jacobim Mugatu in the Zoolander sequel, Zoolander 2 (2016).
 He then reprised his role from Daddy's Home in the sequel, Daddy's Home 2 (2017).

 In 2014, Ferrell filmed a role for the comedy-drama Zeroville, based on the novel of the same name.
 The film's release was delayed until 2019.
 Also in 2014, Ferrell signed on to portray director Russ Meyer in Russ and Roger Go Beyond, a comedic biopic documenting the making of Beyond the Valley of the Dolls, alongside Josh Gad as Roger Ebert.
 In 2018, prior to filming, the project was cancelled due to the recent #MeToo movement and Meyer's association with sexploitation filmmaking.

 In February 2019, Ferrell launched The Ron Burgundy Podcast in collaboration with the iHeart Radio Podcast Network.
 The show was originally slated for two seasons of twelve episodes each.
 In 2022, the podcast was renewed for a fifth live season.
 In October 2019, Ferrell partnered with iHeart Radio to launch his own podcast network, the Big Money Players Network.
 The partnership deal included 10 scripted and unscripted comedy podcasts set to be released over a two-year period.